demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 - Only a Panorama instance can edit Panorama rules.
 - Only a PAN-OS instance can edit PAN-OS rules.

 - **PanoramaSecurityPolicyMatchWrapper** is a wrapper script for the ***panorama-security-policy-match*** command.
-The command receives multiple values for the *source*, *destination* and *destination-port* arguments and performs the policy match for each combination of the inputs.
+The script receives multiple values for the *source*, *destination* and *destination-port* arguments and performs the policy match for each combination of the inputs.
 (Available from Cortex XSOAR 6.1.0).
 For each input combination, the **PanoramaSecurityPolicyMatchWrapper** script creates a unique API call to verify which policy matches the inputs.
 For example, for the inputs:
 Source:192.168.1.1,192.168.1.2  Destination:8.8.8.8, the script will create 3 API calls.
 The default limit is 500 calls.
 You can modify the limit using the *limit* argument.